<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=8347180831966915&amp;ev=PageView&amp;noscript=1">

 Winvesta Multi-Currency Account

 Once you receive the payment, you can convert it to INR within the account at a transparent conversion rate.
 You may then withdraw it to your Indian bank account within a business day, or hold it in your account.
-Winvesta MCA makes it really convenient for both the client and the freelancer to settle the invoice.
+Winvesta GCA makes it really convenient for both the client and the freelancer to settle the invoice.

 PayPal